Israel attacks Iran's nuclear sites, kills IRG chief in strike: Top updates

 Israel’s Prime Minister Benjamin Netanyahu, in a video message, said, “Moments ago, Israel launched Operation Rising Lion, a targeted military operation to roll back the Iranian threat to Israel’s very survival.
 This operation will continue for as many days as it takes to remove this threat.”

-The attack comes a day after the US President Donald Trump pulled out US troops from the Middle East and warned of a possible strike by Israel.
+The attack comes a day after US President Donald Trump pulled out US troops from the West Asia and warned of a possible strike by Israel.
 This comes as tensions escalated between the two countries following the increasingly advancing nuclear programme of Tehran.

 Here are the top updates: